The-Nefarious-Developer/eclipse-ai-assistant/README.md

 </div>

-**zJoule** is an Open Source AI assistant plugin for Eclipse designed to integrate the **SAP AI Core** Generative AI Hub foundation-models into your development environment.
+**zJoule** is an Open Source AI assistant plugin for Eclipse designed to integrate Generative AI Hub into your development environment.

 ## Documentation Content
 - [Requirements](#requirements)